 Rocco is recognised as a thought leader and leading practitioner in section 238 “fair value” petitions, and has acted for dissenting shareholders in most of the major cases, including 58.com Limited, eHi Car Services Ltd, Bitauto Holdings Limited, Nord Anglia Education, iKang Healthcare Group, Qunar Cayman Islands Ltd, Zhaopin Limited, and Kongzhong Corporation.

 Rocco is recognised by Legal 500 as a Next Generation Partner and has been recommended by Legal 500 since 2016.
 He has been praised by his clients and peers for his strong technical skills and strategic and commercial acumen.

-Prior to joining Collas Crill in 2019, Rocco spent six years at a leading firm in the Cayman Islands.
+Prior to joining Collas Crill in 2019, Rocco spent six years at another leading law firm in the Cayman Islands.
 Before this, he gained valuable practical investment fund experience acting as European Head of Legal Affairs for one of the world’s largest hedge fund service providers.

 Rocco is a member of the Cayman Islands Law Society, RISA Cayman and INSOL International.

 In regulatory disputes there are often fine lines between the usual wrangling with the regulator and something more serious – by matching our mix of experienced contentious and non-contentious lawyers to the particular problem at hand, better and more efficient outcomes are obtained.
 As Risk and Regulatory experts, our Dispute Resolution team frequently act on contentious matters, able to leverage their experience to help clients achieve the highest regulatory standards and avoid common pitfalls.